orbit-mvi/orbit-mvi/README.md

 Orbit is a simple scaffolding you can build a Redux/MVI-like architecture around.
 We use it in production at [Babylon Health](https://www.babylonhealth.com).

-We've recently released a much improved version - Orbit 2.
+We've recently released a much-improved version - Orbit 2.
 [Read here why.](#a-bit-of-history)
 Be advised that while we have not tested it in production yet.
 However, we have heavily unit tested it based on our previous Orbit 1 requirements and experience.
 We would suggest using Orbit 2 over Orbit 1 for new and existing projects as we are actively working on it.

-If you are risk-averse, we will still continue to support Orbit 1 with necessary fixes for some time as we use it in our own projects.
+If you are risk-averse, we will continue to support Orbit 1 with necessary fixes for some time as we use it in our projects.

 [Orbit 1 is available here.](https://github.com/babylonhealth/orbit-mvi/tree/orbit/main)